 Students absolutely love graphic novels, which makes it all the more important to incorporate them into your current curriculum.
-With graphic novels, you’ll not only engage your reluctant readers and help build important reading skills, you’ll provide advanced readers a wonderful opportunity to think critically about a new form of storytelling—one that combines the most important elements of traditional novels, picture books, poetry, and even film in a new and captivating way!
+With graphic novels, you’ll not only engage your reluctant readers and help build important reading skills, but you’ll provide advanced readers with a wonderful opportunity to think critically about a new form of storytelling—one that combines the most important elements of traditional novels, picture books, poetry, and even film in new and captivating ways!

 When introducing graphic novels to your students for the first time, encourage readers to focus on the format and how all the visual elements come together to help tell the story.
 They should consider the size and shape of the panels and how they fit together; how dialogue is used and shared; sound effects and how they’re layered through the story; and of course, the overall visual style of the graphic novel.
 Is the art realistic?
 How does the illustrator use color to show emotion?

 Just like their literary cousins, graphic novels often feature the same important themes other traditional works of literature employ.
 Graphic novels are also a great lead-in or follow-up to teaching classics and contemporary novels, especially for students who have trouble engaging with more traditional forms of literature.
-Bone, an epic adventure in the same vain as The Odyssey is a great pick to complement lessons on mythology.
-Other titles like Smile, Drama, and Sisters by Raina Telgemeier captivate young readers by exploring themes of belonging and fitting in—themes made popular by contemporary classics like Wonder and Fast Break.
+For example, I Survived and The Baby-Sitters Club series are available in graphic novel format as a compliment to their longform editions.
+Other titles like Smile, Sisters, and Guts by Raina Telgemeier captivate young readers by exploring themes of belonging and fitting in.

 For younger readers, graphic novels are perfect for helping students transition from picture books to chapter books.
 They teach important reading skills and give students a wonderful opportunity to reflect on common literary themes and empathize with characters.
 Graphic novels also shouldn’t be limited to English and language arts.
 Science, social studies, and art instruction are areas where graphic novels can help introduce students to new subject matter and provide an introduction to important lessons from history, STEM, and more!